From medieval saints to modern-day Nobel scientists and Olympic champions, Belarus has produced many famous people

 Belarusian professional tennis player, winner of major WTA tournaments, the Olympic champion.
 In January 2012 Victoria Azarenka became WTA World No. 1 for the first time in her career.
 At the 2012 London Olympic Games she won the gold medal in the mixed doubles together with Max Mirny and the bronze medal in the women’s singles.

+2014 Sochi Olympic champion in the women’s 10km pursuit, the women’s 15km individual race and the 12.5km mass start.
 The bronze medalist in the women's 15km individual race at the 2010 Winter Olympic Games in Vancouver.
 The winner of the Biathlon Award 2010 (Female Athlete of the Year).

 A freestyle skier, the winner of Belarus’s first gold Winter Olympics medal (Vancouver 2010).
 The Olympic bronze medalist (Salt Lake City 2002).